input-output-hk/cardano-docs.iohk.io/README.md

 ## Menu order

-Items in menu can reordered by its date prefix in the filename eg: 2017-01-01-filename.md.
+Items in menu can be reordered by its date prefix in the filename eg: 2017-01-01-filename.md.
 For now.
 Can be sorted otherwise later.